Numerical methods for backward stochastic differential equations: A survey: Backward numerical methods

+In the literature, a variety of discretization methods have been proposed to achieve a higher order of convergence than the backward Euler method of order $1$ (Section \ref{subsection backward euler methods}).
+In principle, to achieve a higher order of convergence, the following three steps need to be planned and implemented carefully: \begin{enumerate} \item We first discretize the BSDE.
+A typical result on the discretization of a solution to a BSDE $(Y,Z)$ is given by

+where discretization of the forward component $X$ has not been taken into account.
+Here, $Y^{\pi}$ and $Z^{\pi}$ denote suitable simple schemes involving conditional expectation representations for $Y$ and $Z$, respectively (see, for instance, \cite{Crisan2014}). \item The corresponding forward component $X$ is to be discretized using a suitable high-order discretization scheme and in such a way that the overall error remains within the order of the backward component (like, the inequality \eqref{highorder}). \item By then applying a computation method for the conditional expectation (Section \ref{section computation of conditional expectations}), an efficient numerical scheme is obtained which has a faster convergence rate than a scheme with the backward Euler method (Section \ref{subsection backward euler methods}). \end{enumerate} A variety of relevant numerical methods have been developed in conjunction with existing techniques in each of those three steps.
+We devote the present section to a review of such higher-order discretization methods.

-Another numerical method based upon a random walk approximation of the Brownian motion is proposed in \citep{BSDE_Discrete_Theta_Binomial_Tree}.
-This method is given in the context of FBSDEs whose driver is independent of $X$, although the method can be easily extended to when we do not have this independence.
+For illustrative purposes, we begin with a simple numerical method of higher-order type based upon a random walk approximation of the Brownian motion.
+This method is given in the context of FBSDEs whose driver is independent of $X$, although the method can be easily extended to when one does not have this independence.
 The forward (SDE) component is approximated using the Euler-Maruyama method or Milstein method.
 The solution to the FBSDE is approximated by a discretization scheme that is derived by using the so-called theta method.
 For example, the numerical approximation for $Y$ is derived by first showing that

-and then approximating the integral using a theta approximation: a convex combination of an explicit (term at time $t_{k+1}$) term and an implicit (term at time $t_k$) term:
+and then approximating the integral using a theta approximation: a convex combination of an explicit term (term at time $t_{k+1}$) and an implicit term (term at time $t_k$):